ChristopherCarignan/formant-optimization/README.md

 The procedure is as follows:

-* Iterate through F5 ceilings in 50 Hz steps within the range 3500-6000 Hz
+* Iterate through F5 ceilings in 50 Hz steps within the range 3500-6000 Hz (default, but can be changed)
 * Concatenate F1-F5 estimates at each ceiling step
 * For each time step, find the median F1-F5 values across all estimates
 * Append the median values to a table along with the time stamp